How Much Does a Walk-In Tub Cost?

 - Is there any remodeling work that will need to take place?

 - How many workers will this job need?

-Q: How much do walk-in tubs cost?
+Q. How much do walk-in tubs cost?

 Walk-in tubs can cost between $4,000 and $20,000, with a national average of $5,500 including labor and installation.
 The unit could cost between $4,000 and $10,000 on its own.
-The final price depends on the tub’s features, technology, and the ease of installation.
+The final price depends on the tub’s features, technology, and ease of installation.
 Adding jets requires electrical work.
-A long tub or two-seat tub could add more plumbing work as well as renovation costs.
+A long tub or two-seater tub could add more plumbing work as well as renovation costs.

-Q: Does a walk-in tub increase home value?
+Q. Does a walk-in tub increase home value?

-Q: Can I install a walk-in tub on my own?
+Q. Can I install a walk-in tub on my own?

 Installing a walk-in tub is not for the novice DIYer.
 The installer will need to do plumbing and, depending on the model, electrical work as well as tiling.
 There could be even more complicated work to be done if the installation will include putting in larger pipes for faster fill and drain times or if modifications must be made to the floor plan to accommodate a larger tub or a tub in a different spot.